 Sound Designer based in Toronto, ON

-I am passionate about bringing worlds to life and helping to push the boundaries of immersion and exciting sound design.
-Considering myself a generalist with extra love for creature design, I am eager to aid wherever needed within a team to help finish projects to their highest potential.
+I aim to enhance the player experience through storytelling, immersion, and engaging feedback through sound's creative and technical aspects.
+Considering myself a generalist with extra love for creature design, I am eager to aid wherever needed to help finish projects to their highest potential.

 You can find my CV here.

 JIRA, Excel, QC

 The Legend of Zelda: Tears of the Kingdom